 Call for Abstract

-5th World Congress on Hospice and Palliative Care, will be organized around the theme “Refinement and Renovation of Medicate with Hospice Palliative Care”
+5th World Congress on Hospice and Palliative Care, will be organized around the theme “Approaches towards better Hospice and Palliative Care”

 Hospice 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Hospice 2018

 Submit your abstract to any of the mentioned tracks.